DevExpress-Examples/asp-net-web-forms-grid-load-file-from-client/Readme.md

 For demonstration purposes, in both approaches it is prohibited to download the **9.png** file.

-## Specify the file name completely on the client side.
+## Specify the file name on the client.

 Handle the [CustomButtonClick](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.CustomButtonClick) event to set the `window.location.href` property.